Succulent and sweet these pan-seared scallops with a golden-brown crust are a restaurant-quality meal that is easier to make than you might think!

 - Add the rice and peaches to the corn mixture and continue cooking on low until the scallops are done (you may need to add a little water to the pan)

-- Add the chopped cilantro, reseason as needed with sea salt and black pepper.
+- Add the chopped cilantro, and reseason as needed with sea salt and black pepper (feel free to add fresh herbs to the mixture).

-- Garnish with sliced limes, chopped red pepper, scallions, cilantro and serve.
+- Garnish with sliced lime or lemons wedges, chopped red pepper, scallions, and cilantro.

 What I like most about pan-searing is that it’s relatively quick and that you can season your scallops with your favorite spices, or keep it simple with sea salt and black pepper.